 - Once completed by students, they can drop the form off at the drop off window in Enrollment Management.
-Provide posted directions of "next steps" (pick up and/or and an along with context. concerns. - Keeping students/faculty/staff informed via email communications. - Virtual meetings- The registrar's office is ordering webcams for those who may not feel comfortable coming into the office but still would like to see and know who they are communicating with for assistance. - Live chat via EGSC website.
+Provide posted directions of "next steps" (pick up and/or near forms along with cost states. concerns. - Keeping students/faculty/staff informed via email communications. - Virtual meetings- The registrar's office is ordering webcams for those who may not feel comfortable coming into the office but still would like to see and know who they are endedat communicating with for assistance. - Live chat via EGSC website.